Uncommon/Xit/docs/xitgit_reintegration_plan.md

   - `Clibgit2`
 - Remove any package-derived framework embedding or copy behavior from the app, unit-test, and UI-test targets.
 - Reassign source membership so all moved files belong directly to `Xit` or `XitTests`.
+- The `Xit` app target no longer depends directly on the `XitGit` package product.
+- The local package reference still remains because other targets/products still resolve through the package graph.

 ### 10. Delete the package only after the app is clean
+Status: in progress.

 - After builds and tests pass with local source ownership, delete:
   - `XitGit/Package.swift`
   - `XitGit/Package.resolved`